ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Galactic.md

 The Rotation Shim Controller is suitable for:

 - Robots that can rotate in place, such as differential and omnidirectional robots.
-- Preference to rotate in place rather than ‘spiral out’ when starting to track a new path that is at a significantly different heading than the robot’s current heading.
+- Preference to rotate in place rather than 'spiral out' when starting to track a new path that is at a significantly different heading than the robot's current heading.
-- Using planners that are non-kinematically feasible, such as NavFn, Theta\*, or Smac 2D (Feasible planners such as Smac Hybrid-A\* and State Lattice will start search from the robot’s actual starting heading, requiring no rotation).
+- Using planners that are non-kinematically feasible, such as NavFn, Theta\*, or Smac 2D (Feasible planners such as Smac Hybrid-A\* and State Lattice will start search from the robot's actual starting heading, requiring no rotation).

 ## Spawning the robot in Gazebo